mississippiCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • Name-Based Searches

 Additionally, some, but not all of Mississippi trial courts and court clerks maintain independent websites and online repositories with which records can be retrieved.
 Publicly available records are accessible from some third-party websites.
-These websites offer the benefit of not being limited by geographical record availability and can often serve as a starting point when researching a specific or multiple records.
+Operating independently without any ties to state governmental entities, these platforms offer the benefit of not being limited by geographical record availability and can often serve as a starting point when researching specific or multiple records.
 To find a record using the search engines on these sites, interested parties must provide:

 • The name of someone involved, providing it is not a juvenile